Our History And Timeline

 1997

-The Armenian American Wellness Center (AAWC), formerly the Armenian American Mammography University Center (AAMU), was established through the efforts of AACA on the campus of the Yerevan State Medical University (YSMU) to address prevalent breast cancer deaths among women in Armenia and promote previously non-existent preventive healthcare practices in the country.
-Sponsored by AACA, AAWC was registered as the first non-profit institution in Armenia.
+AACA, Inc. establishes the Armenian American Mammography University Center (AAMU) o the campus of the Yerevan State Medical University (YSMU) to address prevalent breast cancer deaths among women in Armenia and promote previously non-existent preventive healthcare practices in the country.

 1997